 As you can imagine, there are many different ways to find this kind of help.

 In the past, I’ve had some success calling up a few local realtors and asking them to drive by the property and take a few pictures when they’re in the area.
 To my surprise, many of them have been willing to oblige (and oftentimes, they’ve done it for free), probably because they were hoping I would eventually come to them if I couldn’t sell the property on my own.

 There are other paid services like WeGoLook (inexpensive, lower quality) and Pretty Instant (more expensive, mid-range quality) that can make sense when the property has easy access and is easy-to-identify from the road, but even then – some situations may require a bit more creativity to get the job done.

 That’s where Craigslist comes in.

-Craigslist gets a TON of traffic, you can usually find halfway decent help at a pretty cheap price, and even though I’ve found varying levels of quality and reliability when posting one-off gigs like this, I can’t think of a time when I’ve posted a ‘help wanted’ ad in my local market and NOT found a few interested candidates.
+Craigslist gets a TON of traffic, and you can usually find halfway decent help at a pretty cheap price.
+Even though I’ve found varying levels of quality and reliability when posting one-off gigs like this, I can’t think of a time when I’ve posted a ‘help wanted’ ad in my local market and NOT found a few interested candidates.